makwaijun/personalwebpagev2/content/Poetry/Poetry16.md

 Unbounded and Unrestrained.

 Art for strife, or Art for mood,
-or a thirst to slake.
+or a creative thirst to slake.
-Free, except for the cost of being human.
+Free, for the price of being human.
 Uncertain and Uncontained.